-It is widely accepted that the average person needs 2 to 2.5 liters (67.6 to 84.5oz) of fluid per day to allow the body to function normally.
+It is widely accepted that the average person needs 2 to 2.5 litres (approx 70-90 fl oz) of fluid per day to allow the body to function normally.
 But not all that needs to come from drinks, with experts suggesting that at least a third of our daily fluid requirements are met by food.

 And he's not alone in thinking this.
-Professor Ron Maughan, one of the UK’s top hydration researchers agrees that drinking 2 liters of water, without fail, over and above other fluid intake is not necessary.
-Pretty much any drink at all — juice, milk, soft drinks and yes, even tea and coffee, can count towards the volume required.
+Professor Ron Maughan, one of the UK’s top hydration researchers agrees that drinking 2 litres of water, without fail, over and above other fluid intake is not necessary.
+Pretty much any drink at all, whether it be juice, milk, soft drinks, tea and coffee, can count towards the volume required.
 ‘Caffeine is a diuretic, but the fluid provided in the drink is enough to offset its diuretic effect,’ says Maughan.
 ‘Take 60mg of caffeine and add it to a cupful of water and milk, and you’ll likely end up more hydrated than if you hadn’t drunk it.’

 Water loss effects of running